An Ecosocialist Path to Limiting Global Temperature Rise to 1.5°C

 - deeply involve national and local labor unions to take a leadership role in the process of job training and worker deployment.”

 To be sure, the process of “decarbonization” outlined above is abstract, lacks specifics, and is far from fully worked out.
 Most obviously, it’s hard to imagine how the government could decarbonize fossil-fuel producers and industrial consumers without taking them into public hands.
 What's not said is that decarbonization has to translate into shutdowns and retrenchments of actual companies.
-How does one decarbonize ExxonMobil or or Chevron or Peabody Coal?
+How does one decarbonize ExxonMobil or Chevron or Peabody Coal?
 To decarbonize them is to bankrupt them.
 Further, the same is true for many downstream industrial consumers like Boeing, United Airlines, Duke Energy, Dow Chemical, Dupont, General Motors and others.
 These companies live and breathe fossil fuels.
 Someday there may be electric airliners but not in the foreseeable future.
-And it's the near term, the next dozen years that are the most critical.
-Given the imperative need to radically suppress CO2 emissions from aviation, the only way to do that in the here and now is to drastically cut back on flying and thus aircraft production: ground many if not most planes, and ration flying, reduce or eliminate most air freight.
+And it's the near term, the next decades that are the most critical.
+Given the imperative need to radically suppress CO2 emissions from aviation, the only way to do that in the here and now is to drastically reduce flying and thus aircraft production: ground many if not most planes, and ration flying, reduce or eliminate most air freight.
 But there is no mention of shutdowns, retrenchments, buyouts or nationalization.
-That will need to be addressed, and soon, if the GND Plan is to move from the abstract to the concrete.
+That will need to be addressed if the GND Plan is to move from the abstract to the concrete.

-Perhaps the biggest weakness of the GND Plan is that it's not based on a the fundamental understanding that an infinitely growing economy is no longer possible on a finite planet.
+Perhaps the biggest weakness of AOC’s GND from an ecosocialist perspective is that it's not based on the fundamental understanding that an infinitely growing economy is no longer possible on a finite planet.
 There’s no acknowledgement of the imperative need to “de-grow” the overproducing overconsuming economies of the industrial North including China.
-There’s no acknowledgement of the imperative need to abolish entire unsustainable industries from toxic pesticides to throw-away disposables to arms manufactures.
+There’s no acknowledgement of the imperative need to abolish entire unsustainable industries from bottled water to toxic pesticides to disposables to arms manufactures and many others.
 This too is going to have to be addressed if the GND aspires to create a truly sustainable economy.

 And yet, the audacity and breadth of the technical and socio-economic transformations here envisioned call to mind nothing so much as the economic and social revolution that FDR’s New Deal brought about (albeit within the framework of capitalism), and goes beyond him in some respects.
 Occasio-Cortez may be just 28 but she is a bold, feminist, anti-racist, and socialist-inspired successor to FDR.
 With this Green New Deal she's taking the global warming discussion to a new level, changing the conversation and challenging the political economy.
-She's not calling for cap and trade or carbon taxes or divestment or any other market "solutions."
-She's issuing a full-throated call for "decarbonization," in effect throwing the guantlet down to capitalism and challenging the system because, as we know, there is no way to decarbonize an economy based on endless growth, endless resource consumption, and thus inevitably, endless pollution and CO2 emissions.
+She’s not calling for cap and trade or carbon taxes or divestment or any other “market solutions”.
+She's issuing a full-throated call for “decarbonization”, in effect throwing the gauntlet down to capitalism and challenging the system because, as we know, there is no way to decarbonize an economy based on endless growth, endless resource consumption, and thus inevitably, endless pollution and CO2 emissions.
 Thus the push for decarbonization must inevitably raise the question of nationalization because, how else can government enforce the retrenchments and shutdowns needed to save the planet without precipitating economic collapse?
-The nationalization of the coal and oil producers, the obvious first targets, would in turn raise the question of what to do about all the industries that are based on fossil fuels -- autos, aviation, petrochemicals, plastics, construction, manufacturing, shipping, tourism, and so on.
-And consideration of how to decarbonize those industries would in turn raise larger questions about what society should or shouldn’t produce, and who should decide what gets produced, or not -- private companies or society as a whole, through democratic processes.
-Thus the push for decarbonization is simultaneously a push for an increasingly radical democratization and that in turn could open the way to a transition to some form of ecosocialism – because at the end of the day, that’s the only way to reconcile the jobs vs. environment dilemma.
+The nationalization of the coal and oil producers, the obvious first targets, would in turn raise the question of what to do about all the industries that are based on fossil fuels – autos, aviation, petrochemicals, plastics, construction, synthetics, manufacturing, shipping, tourism, and so on.
+And consideration of how to decarbonize those industries would in turn raise larger questions about what society should or shouldn’t produce, and who should decide such questions – private companies or society as a whole through democratic processes.
+Thus as I see it, the push for decarbonization is simultaneously a push for an increasingly radical democratization and that in turn could open the way to a transition to some form of ecosocialism – because at the end of the day, that’s the only way to reconcile the jobs vs. environment dilemma.

 Ibid.
 Also Coral Davenport, “”Major report describes a strong risk of crisis as early as 2040,” New York Times, October 7, 2018.